It is an irrational fear of water, drinking, or swimming. Someone afraid of water is hydrophobic.

-In this disorder, when the individual is exposed to water, shows signs of anxiety.
+When the individual is exposed to water, this disorder shows signs of anxiety.

 Hydrophobia also includes two behavioral changes: evasion and denial tactics.
 The individual will constantly try to avoid contact with water.
 This is seen in specific situations.

-For example, a hydrophobic will never go to the beach on a hot summer day, or go near a stream or river during a field trip.
+For example, a hydrophobic will never go to the beach on a hot summer day or near a stream or river during a field trip.

-However, avoiding it does not just stop there, it can be much more extreme.
+However, avoiding it does not just stop there; it can be more extreme.

-Someone suffering from hydrophobia will try to avoid contact with water in many normal situations, such as using scrubbing water, taking a shower in the shower or using a hose to water the plants.
+Someone who has hydrophobia will try to avoid contact with water in many everyday situations, such as scrubbing water, taking a shower in the shower, or using a hose to water the plants.